Table of Contents

 - 4 Medicinal Uses of Aristolochia indica

 Aristolochia indica is a medicinal plant.
-It is used in India to induce vomiting and to treat poisons, intestinal parasite, swelling, menstrual irregularities, dropsy, low appetite, ulcers and fever.
-The roots of plant are used as antidote in scorpion sting, bites of poisonous insects and snake bite.
+It is used in India to induce vomiting, and to treat poisons, intestinal parasite, swelling, menstrual irregularities, dropsy, low appetite, ulcers, and fever.
+The roots of the plant are used as antidote in scorpion sting, bites of poisonous insects, and snake bite.

-This plant is used both internally and externally.
+This plant is used both internally, and externally.
 For white leprosy, the roots are rubbed with honey.
-The plant possesses emmenagogue, abortifacient, anti-spermatogenic, anti-fertility, anti-arthritic, anti-inflammatory, antiperiodic, diuretic and anti-bilious properties.
-The leaves of plant are applied externally in skin diseases.
+The plant possesses emmenagogue, abortifacient, anti-spermatogenic, anti-fertility, anti-arthritic, anti-inflammatory, antiperiodic, diuretic, and anti-bilious properties.
+The leaves of the plant are applied externally in skin diseases.

 The leaves are variable, fiddle shaped tolinear.
 They are 2 – 4 inches long, 3-5 nerved at the base.
 It is glabrous with a slightly undulate margin.

 The flower is pale green on the outer surface.
-The rim of the moth is dark purple in colour.
-Flowers bloom between June and October.
+The rim of the moth is dark purple in color.
+Flowers bloom between June, and October.
 Flowers occur in axillary racemes with few flowers.
 Bracts small, perianth 1-1.5 inches long with a glabrous inflated, lobed base, which is suddenly narrowed, into a cylindrical tube about 0.5 inches long.
 It terminates in a funnel shaped mouth.

 - Kingdom: Plantae – Plants

 - Subkingdom: Tracheobionta – Vascular plants

 - Subclass: Magnoliidae